willtennien/Yak/doc/library funjects for site/Number.md

 .ln # returns the natural logarithm (base e) of the receiver.
 .log[b] # the log base b of the receiver

-.sin # the sin of an angle
+.sin # the sin of an angle in radians.
-.cos # the cosine of an angle.
+.cos # the cosine of an angle in radians.
 .tan
 .sec
 .csc